maozhitao/OmicsIntegrationPipeline/VALIDATION.md

 Figure V2.
 Benchmark evaluation of drop and impute values approach.
 The area between 100% error horizontal line and the error curve from missing value ratio = 0.5 (orange line) is evaluated as the benchmark.

 ### Benchmark comparison with reference compendium
-<h4>It may be difficult to have the conclusion of the quality of the compendium without comparing with the benchmark of the reference compendium with good quality.
-For example, you got the benchmark with 49.35%, but you do not know whether the value 49.35% is good enough or not.<h4>
+After you got the benchmark with 49.35%, you want to know whether 49.35% is high enough to prove the compendium quality.
+To check whether this value is high enough, you need to fine one reference compendium with good quality and then evalute its benchmark and then make the comparison.